 In 1892, Lena Epstein Lipton traveled by ship to the United States and eventually settled in Denver, Colorado.
 Other than a few clothing items, the only possession she brought was a pair of brass candlesticks used to usher in the Jewish Sabbath.
 She was born in Russia in 1879 and lived in New Haven, Connecticut before moving to Denver around the turn of the century.
 She and husband, Julius Lipton, had two children, Belle Rene and Isadore.
 Belle Rene Lipton Price’s daughter, Maylene Price, was born in Denver.
 She married Stanley Morris, who was also born in Denver.
 Their daughter, Karen Morris Kataline, inherited her great-grandmother’s precious Russian candlesticks and donated them to the Ira M. and Peryle Hayutin Beck Memorial Archives.

-Tagsacademic commons Anderson Academic Commons archives baseball Beck Archives Beck Archives Beck Memorial Archives Bercu sisters bibliomysteries bike commuting Biographical Materials book arts Book display book displays books Carson-Brierly Dance Library catalog Collecting Areas collection collections colorado compass consoles databases Denver DVDs ebooks Event events exhibits FAQs Free Food full text hours images institutional repository Jewish history Jewish women journals lecture letters liaisons lithography LLAG locations Manuscripts Milton Anfenger new books news online resources open access open data open education resources open house periodicals politics President Theodore Roosevelt refworks research Research Center resources searching services Sholem Aleichem special collections sustainability toys Uncategorized University Archives Vaudville videogames video games videos water workshops
+Tagsacademic commons Anderson Academic Commons archives baseball Beck Archives Beck Archives Beck Memorial Archives Bercu sisters bibliomysteries bike commuting Biographical Materials book arts Book display book displays books Carson-Brierly Dance Library catalog Collecting Areas collection collections colorado compass consoles databases Denver DVDs ebooks Event events exhibits FAQs Free Food full text hours images institutional repository Jewish history Jewish women journals lecture letters liaisons lithography LLAG locations Manuscripts Milton Anfenger new books news online resources open access open data open education resources open house periodicals politics President Theodore Roosevelt refworks research Research Center resources searching services Sholem Aleichem special collections sustainability toys Uncategorized University Archives Vaudville video games videos water weddings workshops